 Modern African-American performers have continued the tradition, finding eager audiences in St. Louis and success around the world.
-Ike and Tina Turner, opera’s Grace Bumbry and Robert McFerrin, jazz great Miles Davis, rock ‘n’ roller Chuck Berry (who still plays regularly at Blueberry Hill in The Loop) and many other legends spent the formative days of their careers here.
+Ike and Tina Turner, opera’s Grace Bumbry and Robert McFerrin, jazz great Miles Davis, rock ‘n’ roller Chuck Berry and many other legends spent the formative days of their careers here.
 St. Louis became known as the birthplace of rhythm and blues and the “City of Gabriels” because of the amazing horn players that came from its music scene.
 The tradition of musical innovation from St. Louis artists continues today with hip-hop stars Nelly, Chingy and Murphy Lee topping the charts.
-The St. Louis Black Repertory Company, which has been performing in St. Louis for more than 30 seasons, has been called the nation’s top black theater.
+The St. Louis Black Repertory Company has been performing in St. Louis for more than 40 seasons and has been called the nation’s top black theater.

 African Americans also have played an important role in St. Louis’ sports history.
 George Poage became the first African American to win a medal in the Olympic Games, held in St. Louis in 1904, and tennis great Arthur Ashe graduated from high school in St. Louis.
 James “Cool Papa” Bell, a member of the Baseball Hall of Fame, played for St. Louis in the Negro Leagues and was considered the fastest man in the game.
 The world’s greatest female athlete, Jackie Joyner-Kersee, lives and works in St. Louis today, building a better life for underserved children through the JJK Boys & Girls Club.
 The St. Louis Gateway Classic Sports Foundation Walk of Fame in downtown honors St. Louisans who have been trailblazers in the community.